ISBN: 978-953-8027-08-6

 transmission.
 Topics are old, sensitive, often overlapping,

 suppressed.”
+A.F.

 “And so then I start up the story of the three stories of Amela Frankl.